-Use software management tools to run a complex business across multiple dimensions – administration, marketing, strategy.
-Running a business is complex and requires many thinking hats.
-All the more so when you are self-employed and you have to ask yourself what services to develop, in what order and relying on what resources.
+Running a business is complex and requires many thinking hats – administration, marketing, strategy.
+All the more so when you are self-employed and you have to ask yourself what services to develop and with what resources.

 This task is greatly facilitated by organization and task management tools, especially when the tool is visual.

-There are obvious and immediate things to do, but the priority is generally production, fulfilling customer orders because it represents short-term cash-flow.
+There are many obvious and immediate things to do, but the priority is generally production, fulfilling customer orders because it represents short-term cash flow.

 Organisational decision-making is then about what activities to do today, whether current or for the future, when to change focus and how to balance effort across all the domains which crave attention.